ROCm/rocMLIR/mlir/docs/MIOpen/tensor_layout.md

 weight_groups = tf.split(axis=3, num_or_size_splits=groups,value=weights)
 YXCK=>YXCGK , after transform => GKYXC
 <br/>
+after 3 conv done, we merge results of these  input conv weight  ,and merge at the k dim
 from: https://www.tensorflow.org/api_docs/python/tf/nn/conv2d
 results is NHWK
 ##### finally we concat at dim k ,the layout is [NHWGK]